-Before you can make a sale or profit, you must generate leads and find qualified prospects that can be turned into future customers.
-That’s what makes B2B transactions so challenging.
+Before you can go through the whole B2B sales funnel, you must generate leads and find qualified prospects that can be turned into future customers.
+That’s what makes B2B sales process so challenging.
 Today, we will analyze some of the most common challenges that you will face in B2B when it comes to sales and marketing and provide you with effective tips on how to overcome them.

 Generating More Leads